All for football.

 We witness racist incidents at stadiums and school playgrounds everyday.
 Some threw bananas at Dani Alves from the stands, some buzzed monkey chants at Samuel Eto’o.
 Jews, Roma, LGBTQ and other groups were insulted.
 Women role is depreciated.
 FIFA organises championships in the countries where human rights are constantly violated.
 That’s our problem, because that’s our sport.
 And it all depends on us.

 What can be done?

 Samuel Eto’o and Kevin Prince Boateng left the pitch to protest.
 Dani Alves ate the banana thrown from the stands.
 Maribel Domínguez fought for the right to play in a men’s club.
 Predrag Pašić gave up his career to lead a football school in the besieged Sarajevo.
 Carlos Caszely at the peak of his international glory came against the Chilean dictatorship, for which his family paid with tortures.
 Sócrates fought for democratic standards in his club.
 Didier Drogba used his fame to lead peace in Ivory Coast’s embroiled in war.
 In Poland we created Ethnoliga.

-In 2005 we organised our first tournament for refugees from Chechnya and Africa, and Polish students and pupils to play together in one-day event.
-Next year new groups joined us, Vietnamese and people from Africa among others.
+In 2005 we organised our first tournament for refugees from Chechnya and Africa, Polish students and pupils.
+Next year new groups joined us, Vietnamese among others.
 In the third and fourth tournament we had already 12 teams, including representations of the Jewish community and Legia Warszawa supporters.
 We started cooperation with women players, introducing a minimum number of 3 women in each team.
 Due to the great interest, in 2010 we launched a solid league.
 And thus, a modest idea for a one-off tournament transformed into the biggest intercultural sports initiative, one of the most recognised in Central and Eastern Europe.